mcyaputra/Web-Application-to-Explore-Data-in-Postgres/README.md

 Containerised (Docker) interactive web application (Streamlit) built on Python to help users explore their data or tables.
 The web application helps user connects to a database (Postgres), allowing user to access and display the content of the database.

-After successful connection, the web app will display:
+After successful connection, web app will display:

 1. Menu to connect to a database
 2. Dropdown to select available tables in database